LatticeQCD/AnalysisToolbox/docs/_sources/glossary/latqcdtools.statistics.statistics.md.txt

 `std_err(data, axis=0)`

-    Standard deviation of the sample mean according the the CLT.
+    Standard deviation of the sample mean according to the CLT.

     The default behavior of numpy is to flatten the data, flagged by axis=None.
 This is something that is never needed in our context.
 Changing the default to axis=0 means